ryanweitz22/aj-transportation/PROJECT_CONTEXT.md

 12. Colors, wording, logo, and calendar structure are **NOT final** — placeholders only
 13. Owner logo and photos of Uncle Ajmal + clients still need to be provided
 14. Ozow payment account linked **only after** security is confirmed and app is secure
+15. Admin account created directly in Supabase using bcrypt hash from bcrypt-generator.com

 ---